SimonSchick/EliteDangerousUtils/readme.md

 EDLog is a basic `EventEmitter` that acts as a wrapper around that handles log rotation, parsing and handling of their events.

+It can also act as a backlog reader.

 EDLog is very simple to bootstrap as it takes care of pathing too.

 Please mind that events may be delayed by about 100ms as the log is polled.